Appendix Skilled Occupations: Guide 2026

 Section B: Appendix Skilled Occupations Contents

 Appendix Skilled Occupations is operated by the Home Office.
 It is subject to change, notably when salary thresholds or job classifications change.
 Employers should ensure they are referring to the current version of the Appendix at the time they are making their application.
+It is advisable to download the version being relied on when making an application for your records as you may need to refer to this if further information is requested by the Home Office.

-Table 6: Ineligible Occupation Codes Identifies SOC 2020 occupation codes not eligible for the Skilled Worker, Global Business Mobility, or Scale-up routes due to skill level or other criteria.
+Table 6SOC 2020 codes ineligible for Skilled Worker, GBM, or Scale-up routes due to low skill level or other criteria.None (ineligible for sponsorship)

 Section C: How to use Appendix Skilled Occupations: Guide for Employers

-Employers should use Appendix Skilled Occupations to determine whether a role is eligible for sponsorship under the Skilled Worker visa, Global Business Mobility routes or the Scale-up visa.
+Employers should use Appendix Skilled Occupations to determine whether a role is eligible for sponsorship under the Skilled Worker visa, Global Business Mobility routes or the Scale up visa.
 Before assigning a Certificate of Sponsorship (CoS), you should confirm that the job appears on the list, matches the relevant SOC code and meets the applicable salary and eligibility criteria.

 Use the actual duties and responsibilities of the job as your starting point, not just the job title.
 Job titles can vary across industries and may not always match those in the appendix.
 It’s the day-to-day tasks that matter most.
 Compare your job description in detail with the duties listed for each SOC code.
 Look for the best overall fit based on function and level of responsibility.

-Refer to the ONS SOC 2020 occupational coding tool if you need further clarification on what is included under each SOC code.
+Refer to the ONS SOC 2020 occupational coding tool (CASCOT (Warwick)) if you need further clarification on what is included under each SOC code.
 This can help to clarify the differences between similar job roles and avoid selecting a code that may appear suitable at first glance but has key differences in responsibilities or required qualifications.

-Also ensure the salary you plan to offer meets the threshold for that SOC code under the relevant visa route, whether Skilled Worker, Scale-up or Global Business Mobility.
-Salary levels vary depending on factors such as experience, age or whether the applicant qualifies as a new entrant.
+Ensure the salary you plan to offer meets the threshold for that SOC code under the relevant visa route, whether Skilled Worker, Scale-up or Global Business Mobility, and verify any job-specific requirements, for example ATAS where relevant, professional registration or regulated-profession requirements.

-Common issues when using Appendix Skilled Occupations
+Section D: Common Issues with Appendix Skilled Occupations

-Using the wrong SOC Code
+1. Using the wrong SOC Code

 The SOC code must accurately reflect the actual duties and responsibilities of the job.
 Choosing a code simply because it has a lower salary threshold or is eligible for a particular visa route can lead to visa refusals if UKVI finds the job description does not match the chosen code and/or sponsor licence compliance breaches, potentially resulting in suspension or revocation.
 Remember to use job descriptions, not job titles, to match with the SOC codes in Appendix Skilled Occupations.

-Not meeting salary thresholds
+2. Misapplying salary thresholds

-Overlooking route eligibility
+3. Overlooking route eligibility

 Not every job in the Appendix will be eligible for all routes.
 Some are only permitted under the Skilled Worker, Global Business Mobility or Scale-up visa specifically.
 Using a job that is not eligible for the intended route will result in refusal.

-Not updating with Appendix changes
+4. Not updating with Appendix changes

 Appendix Skilled Occupations is updated periodically.
 Employers who rely on old versions or cached documents may use outdated SOC codes or thresholds, which can affect eligibility.

-Mismatch between Certificate of Sponsorship and job role
+5. Mismatch between Certificate of Sponsorship and job role

 When assigning a CoS, the job description must clearly align with the SOC code selected.
 Inconsistencies in job duties, qualifications or salary figures may trigger scrutiny or refusal.

-Ignoring job-specific requirements
+6. Ignoring job-specific requirements

 Some roles have extra conditions, such requiring professional registration.
 Failing to meet these conditions can undermine the application.

-How to use Appendix Skilled Occupations: Guide for Workers
+Section E: How to use Appendix Skilled Occupations: Guide for Workers

 Appendix Skilled Occupations can help you as a visa applicant to understand whether your job is eligible for sponsorship in the UK.
-If you are applying for a Skilled Worker visa or another sponsored route, your job must be listed in the appendix.
+If you are applying for a Skilled Worker visa or another sponsored route, your job must be listed in the Appendix.
 You should check that your occupation appears and that your duties match the description given.

 The appendix also shows what salary is expected and whether your role is eligible for any concessions, such as qualifying as a new entrant.
 If your job is not listed, it may not be eligible for sponsorship under the route you are applying for.